Why and When Deep is Better than Shallow: Implementation-Agnostic State-Transition Model of Deep Learning: Depth Bias-Variance Trade-offs

-As an application of our general results, we estimate the \emph{optimal depth} by balancing the approximation and estimation errors.
-As the bias-variance decomposition suggested, the estimation term (variance), denoted $\var(k,n)$, is an intrinsic quantity depending solely on the hypothesis class $\calH_k$ itself, whereas the approximation term (bias), denoted $\bias(k)$, is an extrinsic quantity depending not only on $\calH_k$ but also on the concept class $\Con$.
+As an application of our general results, we derive depth scalings by balancing the approximation error with an estimation upper-bound proxy.
+As the bias-variance decomposition suggested, the estimation term (variance upper bound), denoted $\var(k,n)$, is an intrinsic quantity depending solely on the hypothesis class $\calH_k$ itself, whereas the approximation term (bias), denoted $\bias(k)$, is an extrinsic quantity depending not only on $\calH_k$ but also on the concept class $\Con$.
 Thus the same hypothesis class $\calH_k$ can yield different approximation error rate depending on the choice of concept class $\Con$.

-Here we analyze regimes where the approximation error decays with depth $k$ either exponentially or polynomially:
+Here we focus on four typical regimes where the approximation error decays with depth $k$ either exponentially or polynomially:

-with parameters $\biase,\biasp>0$, and where the covering number (governing estimation error) grows polynomially or exponentially, yielding estimation error bounds of root-log or root-polynomial growths:
+with parameters $\biase,\biasp>0$, and where the full hidden entropy integral in \Cref{thm:hidden-decomp} yields representative estimation upper-bound profiles of root-logarithmic or root-polynomial growth:

 with parameter $\varp>0$.
-Thus by combining the \emph{two} bias decay rates with the \emph{two} variance growth rates, we obtain the $(2 \times 2 =)$ \emph{four regimes: EL, EP, PL, and PP}.
+These profiles are imposed on the complete hidden entropy integral \(\mathsf V_k(S)\) after the diameter envelope \(D_k(S)\le \overline D_k\) from \Cref{sec:growth-conditions} has been verified or assumed.
+The root-logarithmic profile corresponds to a saturated entropy integral, possibly with a residual polynomial factor inside the logarithm; polynomial fixed-scale growth contributes to a polynomial profile together with the chosen diameter envelope.
+Thus combining these \emph{two} representative bias decay rates with these \emph{two} representative variance upper-bound profiles gives four typical regimes: EL, EP, PL, and PP. They are meant as diagnostic cases rather than an exhaustive list of all possible depth dependences.

-By equating leading terms, the optimal depths are estimated as in \cref{tab:tradeoff}.
+By equating leading terms, the balancing depths are estimated as in \cref{tab:tradeoff}.
 Typical examples are also visualized in \cref{fig:tradeoff}.
 The details of calculations are described in \cref{sec:proof.tradeoff}.

-In every regime, the optimal depth \(\kopt\) grows with training sample size \(n\): larger datasets require deeper networks.
-Precisely, the optimized generalization error increases (= gets worse) in the order: EL $\lesssim$ EP $\lesssim$ PL $\lesssim$ PP, and the exp-decay bias yields a shallower $O(\log n)$-depth, while poly-decay bias yields a deeper $O(\poly n)$-depth.
-Therefore, in general, the approximation efficiency has a stronger influence on the generalization performance than the model complexity.
+In each of these typical regimes, the balancing depth \(\kopt\) grows with training sample size \(n\): larger datasets support deeper models.
+Precisely, within this upper-bound comparison, EL is the most favorable among the four displayed profiles and PP is the slowest.
+The relative order of EP and PL depends on the polynomial-variance exponent: EP has balanced rate \(n^{-1/2}(\log n)^{\varp/2}\), while PL has rate \(n^{-1/2}(\log n)^{1/2}\) up to constants, so EP $\lesssim$ PL when \(\varp\le 1\) and the order reverses when \(\varp>1\).
+The exp-decay bias yields a shallower \(O(\log n)\)-depth, while poly-decay bias yields a deeper \(O(\poly n)\)-depth.